 - Beat the competition

-- Alignment of the entire system of corporate activities with the strategic decision for differentiation or low costs
+- Alignment of the overall system of business activities with the strategic decision for differentiation or low costs

 Blue Ocean Strategy